airbnb/lottie-ios/README.md

 ## Try it out

+Lottie Uses Cocoapods!
-Get the CocoaPod and run the Example app found in the Example folder.
+Get the Cocoapod or clone this repo and try out [the Example App](https://github.com/airbnb/lottie-ios/tree/master/Example)
-The JSON files for them are located in [/Assets](https://github.com/airbnb/lottie-ios/tree/master/Example/Assets).
-The sample app can also load json files at a given url.

 ## Alternatives
 1. Build animations by hand.
 Building animations by hand is a huge time commitment for design and engingeering across Android and iOS.
 It's often hard or even impossible to justify spending so much time to get an animation right.